 Nathan Matthew David is a Peabody Award winning and Emmy-nominated composer for film and television.

-Born to Filipinx immigrants, he explores a sonic palette combining Indigenous Filipinx instruments and modular synthesis.
+Born to Filipinx immigrants, he explores a sonic palette combining Indigenous Filipinx instruments, orchestra and modular synthesis.
 Comfortable in many sound worlds, he has composed scores ranging from orchestral to electronic.

 Recent accolades include a 2020 Peabody Award and an ASCAP award for his work on ‘Surviving R, Kelly’, as well as the 2020 Dean and Mary Kay ASCAP Foundation award.
 In 2021, he was nominated for a Sports Emmy for his work on the HBO documentary ‘Under The Grapefruit Tree’.